modular-ml/wrapyfi/docs/tutorials/Layer Sharding.md

 [TODO]

-## A) Distributing the Transformer Blocks of the Llama LLM
+## B) Distributing the Transformer Blocks of the Llama LLM

 [TODO]